mikeygough/my-ACS-2330-Responsive-Web-Design/class-1.md

 ## Homework challenge

-Wire frame the React Fundamentals Tutorial (the SF Public Open Spaces Web site.)
-You will draw wire frames for the desktop version and a mobile version.

-The your wireframes can describe the tutorial project or describe changes that you want to make, it's up to you.
-Your wire frames don't have to look like the tutorial.

-The mobile version of the website doesn't exist, yet.
-What this looks like is up to you. **Keep in mind that the mobile site should include all of the elements from the desktop site.** You can rearrange these elements in any way that makes the most sense.
-Think about it from a users perspective, what would make the most sense and work best when browsing on a phone?

-You can do your work on paper, or in an application like Figma, Adobe XD, or Sketch.
-You can also draw your wire frames on paper.
-If you choose to use paper, you must draw draw neatly and not skimp on dectails!
+You are going to create wireframes for the SFPOPOS site.
+Before drawing any boxes you need to create an outline and some user stories.

+**Why create user stories?** If you don't ask and answer questions about how the site will be used the design will be flawed.

+**Why create an outline?** Without a catalog of content its very likely you will leave something out.

 Step 1.
+Write three user stories for the the site.

+Step 2.
 Make an outline.
 Before drawing anything you need to create an outline that lists all of the content on the site.
 An outline is a list with a hierarchy.
 Show the content as a hierarchy.
 Your outline should express which which section owns which content elements on which page.
 Something like.

 ```
 - SFPOPOS